 See the difference in color between these two jars of brown butter?
 The one on the left (golden brown) is taken off the heat at 8 minutes and 30 seconds, the one on the right (blackened brown or just black really) at 9 minutes.

-Use a fine-mesh sieve lined with a piece of cheesecloth and pour the brown butter over it.
+Use a fine-mesh sieve lined with a piece of cheesecloth and pour the still warm butter over it.
 The milk solids will get trapped behind.
+You’ll want a few layers of the cheesecloth to make sure you’ll catch all the milk solids.

 If you want to get every last bit of brown butter out, squeeze the cheesecloth to drain out every drop.
 The difference between squeezing and not squeezing is about 5 grams or so, not huge.